Pressure-treated wood has been the go-to material for outdoor projects like decks, fences, and landscaping for years.

 How Long Will Pressure Treated Wood Last in the Ground

 The life expectancy of pressure treated wood in the ground is about 40 years before it begins to rot.
-Of course, soil pH, rainfall levels and other environmental conditions also determine the lifespan of treated wood.
+Of course, soil pH, rainfall levels and other environmental conditions also determine the lifespan of treated lumber.

 As scientists learn more about wood-decay fungi, these estimates may change as well.
+Regular lumber used underground can last about eight to 12 years only.

 How to Maintain and Prolong the Lifespan of Pressure-Treated Wood